 Splash of extra virgin olive oil

-1 cup quartered Brussels sprouts, some outer leaves pulled off
+1 cup quartered Brussels sprouts, some outer leaves pulled

 Sea salt & freshly ground black pepper